2018 Training Locations January - May -> Fairgrounds June - December -> Silicon Valley Adult Ed

 There are over a hundred points that the instructor applies during this class as needed.

 Conformation Drop in is an opportunity for handlers and their dogs to have a simulated ring experience.
 It is expected that you and your dog already know the basics of Conformation.
-For those handlers that aren't as experienced in Conformation, the 8 pm Drop in Class usually has fewer participants; you may select that class for more time with the instructor.

 The first and most important thing to bring to class is you - happy, enthusiastic, ready for fun.
 And then: dog, training collar (slip collar), 4 to 6 foot leather leash, soft treat (bait), DOG TOY (preferably on a rope/ string).
 Don't feed the dog within three hours of training.
 As time goes on, the collar, leash, and feeding time may change.
 The training classes should be fun for you and your dog - showing will be easy after that.